AntareepDey/practice-projects/README.txt

 1. The first Program is a classic HANGMAN game .
 2. The second one is about a number guessing game.
+3. The third file is a encryptor-decryptor.( still improving )